Critical Periods in Puppies Psychological Growth (Part One )

 The words “clap eyes on” comes from what collies do when they herd sheep: it’s the eye, that hard stare that called a clap, either they do or they don’t, nothing we can do would or could alter that automatic biological action.
 Once again, this is nature at its strongest and very little to do with nurture.
 Nature is genetic nurture is socialisation.

-From about 3 weeks old the pups start to get their other senses, including sight, hearing and balance, eyes start to open first, then about ten days later hearing starts to kick in at the same time as kinaesthesia ie balance and mobile awareness).
+Senses: From about 3 weeks old the pups start to get their other senses, including sight, hearing and balance.
+The eyes start to open first, then about ten days later hearing starts kicking in at the same time as kinaesthesia (balance and mobile awareness).

-They now learn to be dogs rather than the mewing, gurgling, cat like creatures we saw in the first few weeks, they also start to understand the big world around them, strangely enough they have no fear at this time only mild startle responses; the fear periods are still a few weeks away.
+They now learn to be dogs rather than the mewing, gurgling, cat-like creatures we saw in the first few weeks, they also start to understand the big world around them, strangely enough, they have no fear at this time only mild startle responses; the fear periods are still a few weeks away.
 Handling at this time is necessary for human socialisation and imprinting to take place.

 I have written a further article showing the critical periods from birth to maturity which tells you what to expect from your dog during these vital times.
-"Critical Periods part 2"
+(1) Critical Periods Part 2